fathinah/fathinah.github.io/content/authors/admin/_index.md

 I am a Computer Science Lecturer at Higher Colleges of Technology, Abu Dhabi, United Arab Emirates.
 I was a graduate student researcher at Music X Lab, MBZUAI advised by Dr. Gus Xia.

-Human AI Intercation, Machine Learning, and IoT are my primary interest.
-My prior works revolves around multimodal generative AI mainly in music.
+My prior research revolves around multimodal generative AI mainly in music.
 Currently, I am working on "RL for tennis ball collection robot" and collaborated on "Coverage Estimation for CubeSat Earth and Lunar Imagery".
 I also co-supervise undergrad thesis on "bias and fairness of quantized LLMs".
 I use AI to solve problems that are close to me to bring direct impact for my community.